fedora-infra/maubot-pretix-invite/README.md

 `!unsetroom` this command will remove this room from all events it is currently associated with

+Other commands (or more up to date usage information for the above commands) is also available through the `!help` command.

 ### Examples
 **Authorization and batch invite**
 ![A screenshot of a matrix conversation showing the usage of the authorization and batch invite commands](./demo/matrix%20auth%20and%20batch%20invite.png)